Addono/HathiTrust-downloader/README.md

 ### Windows Executable

 Under [Releases](https://github.com/Addono/HathiTrust-downloader/releases) also executables for Windows are build.
 Download and extract the ZIPs.
 Then point a shell, e.g. `cmd` or `powershell`, to the directory where the ZIP is extracted.
+This binary is bundled with Python and all other dependencies pre-installed.
 Now the tool can be used like:

 ```powershell
 .\downloader.exe --help